 American Association of University Women (AAUW) is a nationwide network of more than 170,000 members and supporters, 1,000 branches, and 800 college/university institution partners.
 For over 130 years, AAUW members examine and take positions on fundamental issues of the day — educational, social, economic, and political.
 Our commitment and mission is reflected in all aspects of our work.

-Astoria AAUW is 90 Years of Friendships, Lifelong Learning, Educational Equity and Social Action.
+91 Years of Friendships, Lifelong Learning, Educational Equity,

 From Julia T. Brown, AAUW, Esq, Board Chair